-It is worth pointing out that if a merger falls within the jurisdictional thresholds outlined under our response to question 2.4, the resulting acts of a merger will not be able to be filed at the Public Registry of Commerce, executed in public deed, or registered in the company's corporate books, until a favourable resolution of the Commission is obtained, or the term extension described in the foregoing paragraph lapses without the issuance of a favourable resolution by the Commission.
+It is worth pointing out that if a merger falls within the jurisdictional thresholds outlined under our response to question 2.4, the resulting acts of a merger will not be able to be filed at the Public Registry of Commerce (Registro Público de Comercio), executed in public deed, or registered in the company's corporate books, until a favourable resolution of the Commission is obtained, or the term extension described in the foregoing paragraph lapses without the issuance of a favourable resolution by the Commission.

-3.7 Is there any prohibition on completing the transaction before clearance is received or any compulsory waiting period has ended?
-What are the risks in completing before clearance is received?
+3.8 Is there any prohibition on completing the transaction before clearance is received or any compulsory waiting period has ended?
+What are the risks of completing before clearance is received?
+Have penalties been imposed in practice?